Once Single Sign On (SSO) has been established for a domain, users must have an email address that matches that domain to access the tenant.

 This article provides an overview of the SSO implementation within the Syniti Knowledge Platform specifically in regards to users that have credentials in more than one domain.

-As an example, Bruce Wayne is a Syniti consultant and therefore has a firstname.lastname@example.org email address.
+As an example, Bruce Wayne is a Syniti consultant and therefore has a email@example.com email address.
 Bruce is working with a publishing client called The Daily Planet.
-Because of this contract Bruce also has a contractor email of email@example.com.
-This document covers users in this type of scenario and how they will access the Catalog component of the Syniti Knowledge Platform.
+Because of this contract, Bruce also has a contractor email of firstname.lastname@example.org.
+This document covers users in this type of scenario and how they will access the Syniti Knowledge Platform.

-The Catalog component of the Syniti Knowledge Platform supports two types of authentication:
+The Syniti Knowledge Platform supports two types of authentication:

 - In-Application (In-App)—A user’s username and password are stored within the platform's internal identity provider and when a user logs in, that username and password are validated against this internal provider